tomvanbraeckel/yamcs.github.com/docs/server/Parameter_Archive.md

 The parameter archive stores for each parameter tuples of (t<sub>i</sub>, ev<sub>i</sub>, rv<sub>i</sub>, ps<sub>i</sub>) where:

 * t<sub>i</sub> - is a timestamp when the sample has been taken
-* ev<sub>i</sub> - is the enginnering value of the parameter at the given time.
+* ev<sub>i</sub> - is the engineering value of the parameter at the given time.
-* rv<sub>i</sub> - is the enginnering value of the parameter at the given time.
+* rv<sub>i</sub> - is the engineering value of the parameter at the given time.
 * ps<sub>i</sub> - is the parameter status of the parameter at the given time.

-The parameter status includes things like out of limits (alarms), processing status, etc. XTCE provides a mechanism through which a parameter can change it's alarm ranges depending on the context.
+The parameter status includes things like out of limits (alarms), processing status, etc. XTCE provides a mechanism through which a parameter can change its alarm ranges depending on the context.
 For this reason we store in the parameter status also the applicable alarm ranges at the given time.

-In order to speed up the retrieval, the parameter archive stores data in segments of aproximatively 70 minutes.
+In order to speed up the retrieval, the parameter archive stores data in segments of approximately 70 minutes.
 That means that all engineering values for one parameter for the 70 minutes are stored together; same for raw values, parameter status and timestamps.
 More detail about the parameter archive organization can be found in the [Parameter Archive Internals](../Parameter_Archive_Internals).
 Having all the data inside one segment of the same type offers possibility for good compression especially if the values don't change much or at all (as it is often the case).

 While this structure is good for fast retrieval, it doesn't allow updating data very efficiently and in any case not in realtime (like the stream archive does).
 This is why the parameter archive is filled in batch mode - data is accumulated in memory and flushed to disk periodically.
 The sections below explain the different filling strategies implemented.